hoganld/omarchy-fcitx-dresscode/README.md

 ## Usage

 After installation, you shouldn't need to do anything.
 Fcitx should update right along with the rest of Omarchy whenever you change themes.

+*Note:* when you change the Omarchy theme, Fcitx restarts.
+As a result, the input method will reset to the default everywhere.
+I don't think there's any way to avoid this behavior.
+Just don't change themes until you finish typing your sentence.

 ## Generating new themes